Shivam4410/Business-Insights-360-Data-Analysis-Project/README.md

 - A high-level summary of all key metrics including Net Sales, GM%, NP%, and Forecast Accuracy.
 - Trends over time for revenue contribution, GM%, and NP% are displayed on line and bar charts.
 - Tables provide a quick look at the Top 5 Customers & Products based on revenue contribution and Gross Margin.
-- Sub-region performance is summarized in a single table, showing a quick comparison of financial health and risk across different geographic areas.
+- Sub-zone performance is summarized in a single table, showing a quick comparison of financial health and risk across different geographic areas.

 ![Dashboard Overview](https://github.com/Shivam4410/Business-Insights-360-Data-Analysis-Project/blob/main/Executive%20View.png)